uhm-what-to-eat/uhm-what-to-eat.github.io/index.md

 * [Spencer Wells](https://github.com/susa-s)
 * [Evan Rau](https://github.com/EvanRau)

 Join us as we redefine the campus dining experience, one delicious dish at a time.
-Manoa Munchies: where food meets innovation, and every bite tells a story.
+UHM...
+What to eat?: where food meets innovation, and every bite tells a story.
 Get ready to tantalize your taste buds and indulge in the ultimate dining adventure – download Manoa Munchies today and embark on a flavor-filled voyage unlike any other!
 ## Deployement